axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 To write a title for a reference topic, use nouns that clearly describe the contents of the topic.
 Make sure that the title is accessible to users who are just getting started.
-For example, "Slashing rules", "Network parameters", "User roles".
+For example, "Slashing rules," "Network parameters," "User roles."

 ###### About the "Overview" section in reference topics